meetoseh/backend/docs/redis/keys.md

   `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is
   `length_bytes` of data to write to the corresponding local cache key.
 All numbers are big-endian encoded.

+- `ps:transcripts` is used to optimistically send journey `Transcript`s (from transcripts/routes/show.py) to fill instance caches. messages are formatted as (uint32, blob, uint64, blob) where the first int is for the length of the first blob, which is the `Transcript` uid, and the second int is the length of the next blob, which is the actual json-encoded `Transcript` to write to the cache. any data after that blob MUST be ignored